 The Cancer Survivorship team at The Children's Hospital of Philadelphia recognizes that fertility is an extremely important quality of life issue for our survivors.
 Thought must be given to whether a child's fertility is likely to be impacted by treatment.
 Ideally, this should occur before the start of therapy, when a window of opportunity may exist to preserve the patient's future reproductive potential.

-The Cancer Survivorship Program is very invested in offering fertility preservation options to the patients and families who are seen in Oncology.
-At this time, within the context of multiple organized research efforts, we are pleased to be able to offer fertility preservation options to pre-pubertal and pubertal males and females.
+The Cancer Survivorship Program is committed to offering fertility preservation options to the patients and families who are seen in Oncology.
+We are pleased to offer fertility preservation options to pre-pubertal and pubertal males and females.

 Fertile Hope is a national, nonprofit organization dedicated to providing reproductive information, support and hope to cancer patients and survivors whose medical treatments present the risk of infertility.
 In January 2009, Fertile Hope named CHOP a Center of Excellence for its commitment to inform all cancer patients and their families of the infertility risk of cancer treatment and to offer potential ways to preserve fertility.
 We are the first children's hospital to achieve this distinction.